isaiahnields/algorithms/README.md

 # Algorithms
-> A repository containing algorithms for problems that I've solved.
+> A repository containing various algorithms that I've implemented.